Table of Contents

 Lower commission brokerages offer better savings while maintaining top-tier service.
 Real estate agents charge different rates depending on the market and brokerage policies.

-Legacy brokerages charge a split fee model, often 7% on the first $100K and 3% on the remaining balance.
+Many brokerages charge a split fee model, often 7% on the first $100K and 3% on the remaining balance.
 Some take a higher percentage on the listing side, such as 4.5% on the first $100K.
-The average commission varies, but traditional legacy models tend to be higher.
+The average commission varies, but traditional fee model refers to the 7/3 split.

 The seller’s and buyer’s agents usually divide these charges equally.
 This model is outdated, as commissions have not adjusted for rising home prices over the past 30+ years.